dviggiano/Web-Safari/README.md

 # <a href="https://web-safari.web.app/">Web Safari</a>

-Single-page app created using vanilla JavaScript, HTML, CSS, the Bulma CSS framework, and Firebase.
+Single-page web application created using vanilla JavaScript, HTML, CSS, the Bulma CSS framework, and Firebase.

 ## Current Features
  * Identify zoos with exhibits for a pool of animals